-An inorganic is a non-crystalline EarthMaterial (solid, liquid, or gas) that tends to flow or conform to the shape of its container.
-It includes glass.
-By convention liquid mercury is considered a mineral (examples: water, brine, glass).
+An inorganic fluid is a non-crystalline EarthMaterial (solid, liquid, or gas) that tends to flow or conform to the shape of its container (examples: water, brine, glass)..
+By convention liquid mercury is considered a mineral.
 This class is an empty placeholder for extension at a later date, or by other domain models.